-- MariaDB is set up as the default database.

-- Elasticsearch is set up for the OTOBO power search.

-- Redis is enabled for fast caching.

-- Gazelle is used as fast Perl webserver.

-- nginx is used as optional reverse proxy for HTTPS support.
+- Service db: MariaDB is set up as the default database. - Service elastic: Elasticsearch is set up for the OTOBO power search. - Service redis: Redis is enabled for fast caching. - Service web: Gazelle is used as fast Perl webserver. - Service nginx: Nginx is used as optional reverse proxy for HTTPS support.

-We think that this setup will become the perfect environment for an OTOBO installation.
+We think that this setup is the perfect environment for an OTOBO installation.